njtierney/validateHOT/README.md

 <li>
 <code>hitrate()</code>: creates the Hit Rate (correctly predicted
 choices) of your validation/holdout task.
-The output will contain the percentage of how many choices were correctly predicted, the chance level in your validation task ($\frac{1}{alternatives}$) in percentage, the number of correctly predicted participants’ choices as well as the number of observations.
+The output will contain the percentage of how many choices were correctly predicted including the standard error, the chance level in your validation task ($\frac{1}{alternatives}$) in percentage, the number of correctly predicted participants’ choices as well as the number of observations.
 </li>
 <li>
 <code>kl()</code>: Kullback-Leibler-Divergence measures the divergence
 between the actual choice distribution and the predicted choice distribution (Ding et al., 2011; Drost, 2018).
-Output provides both divergence between predicted from observed and observed from predicted due to the asymmetry of the Kullback-Leibler divergence.
-If you specify an optional <code>group</code> argument the output is split by groups.
+Output provides both divergence between predicted from observed and observed from predicted due to the asymmetry of the Kullback-Leibler divergence. `validateHOT` currently provides two logarithm bases: and .
-Currently, you can choose between and as logarithm base.
 The default is set to .
 </li>
 <li>
 <code>mae()</code>: calculates the mean absolute error, i.e., deviation
 between predicted and stated choice share.
 </li>
 <li>
-<code>medae()</code>: calculates the median absolute error, which is
+<code>medae()</code>: calculates the median absolute error, which is,
-less affected by outliers compared to the mean absolute error.
+compared to the mean absolute error, less affected by outliers.
 </li>
 <li>
 <code>mhp()</code>: calculates the averaged hit probability of
 participant’s actual choice in the validation/holdout task.
 </li>
 <li>
-<code>rmse()</code>: provides the root-mean-squared error of deviation
+<code>rmse()</code>: provides the root-mean-square error of deviation
 between predicted and stated choice share.
 </li>
 </ul>